 For other adjustments, you'll need to work out the private or exempt portion of various income and expenses.

 Many small businesses get help from their accountant/tax agent for adjustments.
-If you don't have an accountant/tax agent, see page 25 for more information, go to www.ird.govt.nz/gst or call us on 0800 377 776.
+If you do not have an accountant/tax agent, go to ird.govt.nz/gst or call us on 0800 377 776.

 Credit and debit notes